 Like a piece of machinery, plans need a good design, room to breathe, and good maintenance…

-A while back I attended an APM presentation on the role of the dedicated Project Planner, part of a series given by Andrew Jones, at the time of Athena Project Services.
+I attended an APM presentation on the role of the dedicated Project Planner, part of a series given by Andrew Jones, who at the time worked with Athena Project Services.

 - Estimates need to have a solid foundation.
 No, a finger in the air won’t do here.
 Base your estimate on a similar project that was done recently.
 Base it on productivity figures and lines of code.
 Base it on PERT or three-time estimating if you like, but be comfortable with how you derived it and have at least some idea of the potential error margin.
 I have used all of these estimating techniques at some time or other, and knowing the likely accuracy at least gives you a guide for how much contingency to build in, which brings me to…